IoT solutions for the logistics industry

 Global scale with one solution

-Wherever your products, vehicles and connected solutions go, our Managed Connectivity solution provides you access to the best quality cellular connection, based on availability and the needs of your use case.
+Wherever your vehicles go, IoT Connect, our Managed Connectivity services, provides you access to the best quality cellular connection, based on availability and the needs of your use case.
 Our Global IoT SIM cards can be pre-integrated to simplify your rollout, installation and lifecycle management.

 We take care of all the agreements with local operators so you don’t have to.
 Using our extensive global roaming network, your connected solutions will connect to networks out of the box in nearly every market in the world.
 In countries where roaming is not available due to regulation, we can help you find viable solutions (including eUICC technology) together with our established localoperator partners.